ibm-cloud-docs/openshift/openshift_release_notes_2.md

 New!
 Sao Paolo multizone region
 :   You can now create classic or VPC clusters in the Sao Paolo, Brazil [location](/docs/openshift?topic=openshift-regions-and-zones).

+ VPC disk encryption on worker nodes
+:   Now, you can manage the encryption for the disk on your VPC worker nodes.
+For more information, see [VPC worker nodes](/docs/openshift?topic=openshift-encryption#worker-encryption-vpc).

 ### 30 August 2021
 {: #30aug2021}
 {: release-note}